Sleep Apnea Screening

 Easy, Convenient, Sleep Apnea Screening

-Have you been told that you snore, loudly, and on more than a rare occasion?
-Perhaps you have had your partner tell you that when you sleep you sound as if you are gasping for air?
+Have you been told that you snore, loudly, and on more than one occasion?
+Perhaps you’ve been told you sound as if you are gasping for air?
 If so, you should be screened for sleep apnea.

 What is Sleep Apnea?

-Sleep apnea is one of the most common sleep disorders people suffer.
+Sleep apnea is a common but very serious sleep disorder.
 Obstructive sleep apnea is a condition caused when the soft tissues in your throat become relaxed during sleep.
 As soft tissue relaxes it blocks the airway, which then causes breathing to become shallow or even momentarily paused.
 In fact, the word “apnea” refers to these episodes of paused breathing, lasting more than 10 seconds at a time.
 During this process a person will often emit loud snoring sounds, suffering from a lack of oxygen during sleep.
 The more a person wakes, the more severe their symptoms are considered.

 This routine of oxygen deprivation and waking may continue for years before individuals are diagnosed or treated.